pucheng-tan/WordFlow-wiki/Design-Research/Interaction-Diagrams.md

 ## 05: Admin assigns typing challenges and 06: Admin views a Classroom Report

-Use Case 05.1 and Use Case 06.1 begin with the Admin selecting the Classroom as depicted below before branching off into use case 05.1 or use case 06.1:
+Use cases 05.1 and 06.1 begin with the Admin selecting the Classroom as depicted below before branching off:

 | ID | 05.1 and 06.1 |
 | ------ | ------ |